Deltares/Veiligheidsrendement/CONTRIBUTING.md

 - a variable,

 Code formatting happens in its majority with a [Github workflow](../.github/workflows/normalize_code.yml)  which is enforced after each succesful [pull-request merge](#approving-and-merging-a-pull-request) to `main`.
-This can be at any time locally done running the line: `poetry run isort . && poetry run black .`.
+This can be at any time locally done running the line: `pixi run -e dev isort . && pixi run -e dev black .`.

 Our own agreements for `vrtool` code standards are as follows and will be looked up during a pull-request review: